Privacy Policy

 We use services from specialized third parties to provide the digital infrastructure required in connection with our activities and operations.
 These include, for example, hosting and storage services from selected providers.

-We use third-party services to embed maps in our website.
+We use third-party services to embed maps on our website.

 In particular, we use:

-We may update this data protection declaration at any time.
+We may update this privacy policy at any time.
 We will inform you of any updates in an appropriate manner, in particular by publishing the current data protection declaration on our website.